purrbot-site/PurrBot/README.md

 ## Full invite (Recommended)
 The Full Invite contains all permissions that the [Basic Invite](#basic-invite) gives and some additional ones to improve your overall experience with her.

-Alonside the other perms of the Basic Invite are the following perms added:
+Alongside, the other perms of the Basic Invite the following perms are added:

 - `Attach Files`: Allows the direct attachment of files to messages.

 ## Basic invite
 The Basic Invite only contains all permissions that are nessesary for \*Purr* to work as expected.

-Permissions are:
+Those permissions are:

 - `Send Message`: She can't send messages without this...
 Duh.
 - `Embed Links`: Most responses are send through embeds which require this permission.